 Take either 3 capsules of Uva Ursi with meals twice a day, breakfast and dinner would be best, or 2 capsules three times per day with meals for one week then don't take it for a week, then repeat the process.

-For the fourth week, finish up the Tanalbit and Biofase.
-At the end of this process you will be ready for the fecal matter transplant.
+At the end of this 30 day process you will be ready for the fecal matter transplant.

-Once you have established who is going to be your donor you will need an enema bag and some distilled water.
-Warm the water so it feels comfortable to the touch of your skin, do not use a microwave, use a pot on the stove.
+Once you have established who is going to be your donor you need an enema bag and some distilled water.
+Heat the water so it feels warm and comfortable to the touch of your skin, do not use a microwave.
+Rather, use a pot on the stove.

-Prepare your location and spread a towel or two to lay on in case of leakage; close to, or in your bathroom.
+Prepare your location and spread a towel or two to lie on in case of leakage; close to, or in your bathroom.
 On the floor, would be a good choice with a place to hang the enema bag.
-Lubricate your anus and the enema bag tip with vaseline or ky jelly.
-Lay down on your left side, insert tip and open the nozzle.
+Lubricate your anus and the enema bag tip with Vaseline or K-Y jelly.
+Lie down on your left side, insert tip and open the nozzle.

-Once the bag is empty or you feel like you have taken all you can, turn off the flow and remove the nozzle.
-Now what you want to do is every 5 to 10 minutes, roll over so you spend time on your back, your right and left side, and your stomach.
-By doing this you are trying to get the mixture to flow up into your colon.
+By moving to different positions you are helping the mixture to flow up into your colon.
 Putting a pillow or something under your hips to raise them, will also help the process.
 Once you have completed this process you can get up on the toilet and release the mixture.

 Sometimes some people only have to do one transplant; other times it can take several transplants once every couple weeks to achieve success.

-Hopefully these directions on how to do a fecal matter transplant are clear, if not, feel free to contact me from the contact page of this website.
+Hopefully these directions on how to do a fecal matter transplant are clear.
+If not, feel free to contact us from the contact page of this website.